Soferity/Lunox/README.TR.md

 </details>

-Lunox is a bla bla bla.
+Lunox allows you to easily perform unit conversions, file conversions, OCR operations, QR operations, HTML-CSS-JS-JSON operations and many other leading operations with the various infrastructure it offers.
 Some Lunox's features in summary are:

 -   It looks modern
+-   Wide variety
+-   Customizable
 -   Easy to use
--   Customizable
 -   Most importantly, It's an Open Source Software (OSS)!

 Lunox is currently under heavy development.
 You can give your suggestions and feedback on our [Discussions](https://github.com/Soferity/Lunox/discussions/) page.
 If you feel comfortable in writing code using C# (.NET), we highly encourage you to [contribute to this project](https://github.com/Soferity/Lunox/graphs/contributors).